Putin says Russia ready for ‘direct talks’ with Ukraine as US and European leaders press for a ceasefire

 “We are set on serious negotiations with Ukraine,” Putin said, adding they are intended to “eliminate the root causes of the conflict” and “reach the establishment of a long-term, durable peace.”

-The proposal came just hours after the leaders of Germany, France, the United Kingdom and Poland told Putin to agree to a 30-day ceasefire starting on Monday or face possible “massive sanctions,” according to French President Emmanuel Macron, on a highly symbolic visit to Kyiv.
+The proposal came just hours after the leaders of Germany, France, the United Kingdom and Poland stood alongside Ukrainian President Volodymyr Zelensky in Kyiv and urged Putin to agree to a 30-day ceasefire starting on Monday or face possible “massive sanctions,” according to French President Emmanuel Macron.

 The demand comes with the backing of the White House after a joint phone call with US President Donald Trump, the Europeans said.

+Hours after Putin’s proposal on Sunday, Trump posted on his social network Truth Social that it was a “potentially great day for Russia and Ukraine!”

+“I will continue to work with both sides to make sure that it happens,” he said, urging people to “think of the hundreds of thousands of lives that will be saved” from the “never ending bloodbath.”

-Shortly after the leaders called for a ceasefire, Kremlin spokesperson Dmitry Peskov said that Russia is “resistant to any kind of pressure.”
+Shortly after the European leaders called for the ceasefire, Kremlin spokesperson Dmitry Peskov said that Russia is “resistant to any kind of pressure.”

 “Europe is actually confronting us very openly,” Peskov said, adding that Putin supports the idea of a ceasefire “in general,” but “there are lots of questions” about the recent proposal that still need answering.
 He did not expand on what these questions are.